A Lesson to Learn: CNX Resources Corporation (CNX)

 CNX’s Market Performance

-CNX stocks went down by -6.49% for the week, with a monthly jump of 9.17% and a quarterly performance of -17.70%, while its annual performance rate touched 6.19%.
-The volatility ratio for the week stands at 3.58% while the volatility levels for the past 30 days are set at 3.64% for CNX Resources Corporation.
-The simple moving average for the period of the last 20 days is 0.26% for CNX stocks with a simple moving average of -9.94% for the last 200 days.
+CNX stocks went up by 9.58% for the week, with a monthly jump of 20.39% and a quarterly performance of -8.49%, while its annual performance rate touched 24.57%.
+The volatility ratio for the week stands at 4.98% while the volatility levels for the past 30 days are set at 4.01% for CNX Resources Corporation.
+The simple moving average for the period of the last 20 days is 9.80% for CNX stocks with a simple moving average of -0.50% for the last 200 days.

 Analysts’ Opinion of CNX